 Macy’s on 5th Avenue

-Macy’s is not only the oldest, but also the most recognized department store in New York.
+Macy’s is not only the oldest but also the most recognized department store in New York.
 Spanning over 7 floors, you will find anything and everything your heart desires.
 Make sure to check out Macy’s Santaland and the famous Holiday Lane on the 9th floor during the holidays.Christmas at Macy’s is something you shouldn’t miss while visiting NYC.

 Macy’s Location: 151 West 34th Street (between Broadway & 7th Avenue)